Germans in Serbia: Contemporary period

-In 2007, the minority formed a national council for the first time since the Second World War.
-In the 2000s several monuments to the pre-war German population have been erected.
-In 2008 the Association of Danube Swabians requested that the government of the city of Sremska Mitrovica exhume the bodies of Germans who died in a post-war camp in the town.
+In 2007, the National Council of the German Ethnic Minority in Serbia was established.
+In the 2000s several monuments to the pre-World War II German population have been erected.
+In 2008, the Association of Danube Swabians requested that the local authorities of Sremska Mitrovica exhume the bodies of Germans who died in a post-war camp in the town.